Raghuramgrr/SlackBot/README.md

 *Without unitTests its very hard to test a controller which runs in server*

-Tested using postMan - Collections - sending a set of 20...30 POST requests.
+Tested using postMan for multiple User scenario

+Tried with Collections of requests - sending a set of 20...30 POST requests.

-Trying to automate this via Jenkins - Useful of Continuous Integration.
+*Now Trying to automate the collection of requests  via Jenkins - Useful of Continuous Integration.*